ldgabbay/jwplayer/as3/doc/rests/media.rst

 The player includes native support for playing back Youtube videos (*type=youtube*).
 Youtube playback is automatically enabled when the **file** option is assigned to the URL of a Youtube video (e.g. *http://www.youtube.com/watch?v=WuQnd3d9IuA*).

-The player uses the official `Youtube API <http://code.google.com/apis/youtube/>`_ for this functionality, so this is definetily not a hack.
+The player uses the official `Youtube API <http://code.google.com/apis/youtube/>`_ for this functionality, so this is definitely not a hack.
 Youtube officially support playback of its content in third-party players like the JW Player.

 The Youtube API is accessed through a bridge, the separate **yt.swf** file included in the player download.